FaithCyril-star/colour-tracker/README.md

 # colour-tracker
-A colour-based object tracking program
+A colour-based object tracking program.
 This program was scripted in python 3.7